 Consolidations are good areas to place some orders anticipating the next expansion and are also good areas to take profits from an open position profiting from the last expansion.

 Back to time and price cycles.
-If you know the average time cycle for the specific traded market, and you have reached your target points before the average time, you are in a good position and you should let it run!
+If you know the average time cycle for the specific traded market and reached your target points before the average time, you are in a good position, and you should let it run!

 Don’t forget to align your strategy rules to the reality of the market.
-Either it is support and resistance, supply and demand, Elliot waves or time cycles, don’t expect from the market more than it can give you, but take the as much as you can.
+Either it is support and resistance, supply and demand, Elliot waves, or time cycles, don’t expect from the market more than it can give you, but take them as much as you can.